 Additionally, the bill amends several sections of existing law to reflect these changes.
-Notable amendments include the replacement of the term "Mailing" with "Delivery" in the context of how certificates of title are sent to lienholders or owners, allowing for both mailing and delivery options.
-It also mandates that upon the satisfaction of a security interest, lienholders must notify the department within ten days, leading to the issuance of a title free of security interest to the owner.
+Notable amendments include the replacement of the term "mailing" with "delivery" in the context of sending certificates of title, allowing for both mailing and delivery methods.
+It also mandates that upon the satisfaction of a security interest in a vehicle, lienholders must notify the department of the release within ten days, ensuring that the owner receives a title free of security interest.
 The act is set to take effect 60 days after its passage, with an effective date of September 13, 2025.

 Statutes affected: